csebooks/computer-networking/content.en/application-layer/_index.md

 What is the most challenging part of your job?
 When two groups disagree strongly about something, but want in the end to achieve a com- mon goal, finding exactly what they each mean and where the misunderstandings are can be very demanding.
 The chair of any working group knows that.
 However, this is what it takes to make progress toward consensus on a large scale.

-C ou

-rte sy

-o f T

-im B

-er ne

-rs -Le

-eWhat people have inspired you professionally?
+What people have inspired you professionally?
 My parents, who were involved in the early days of computing, gave me a fascination with the whole subject.
 Mike Sendall and Peggie Rimmer, for whom I worked at various times at CERN are among the people who taught me and encouraged me.
 I later learned to admire the people, including Vanevar Bush, Doug Englebart, and Ted Nelson, who had had similar dreams in their time but had not had the benefit of the existence for PCs and the Internet to be able to realize it._This page is intentionally left blank_